creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-02-NeighborhoodAttentionTransformer.md

 for a neighborhood of size $$ L * L $$, $$ \lVert \rho(i,j) \rVert = \lVert L² \rVert$$

-> However, if the function ρ maps each pixel to all pixels ($$L²$$is equal to feature map size), this will be equivalent to self attention.
+> However, if the function ρ maps each pixel to all pixels ($$L²$$ is equal to feature map size), this will be equivalent to self attention.

 - The complexity of the neighborhood attention is linear with respect to resolution unlike self attention's.
 - The function $$\rho$$ which maps a pixel to a set of neighboring pixels is realized with a sliding window.